 33. Electrical contracting prohibited unless authorised

-(1) Subject to this regulation, a person shall not, on or after the appointed day, carry on business as an electrical contractor, or by any means hold himself or herself out as carrying on business as an electrical contractor, unless the person is authorised by an electrical contractor’s licence to so carry on business.
+(1) Subject to this regulation, a person shall not carry on business as an electrical contractor, or by any means hold himself or herself out as carrying on business as an electrical contractor, unless the person is authorised by an electrical contractor’s licence to so carry on business.

 (2) A person does not carry on business as an electrical contractor if —